bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-08-flame-in-the-streets.md

+---
+layout: post
+title: Flame in the Streets
+published: true
+date: 2021-08-08
+readtime: true
+categories: ['EARL CAMERON']
+tags: [Drama]
+metadata: 'UK, 1961, 93 mins<br> Director: Roy Baker'
+pdf: '2021-08-08-flame in the street.pdf'
+---

-_Flame in the Streets_ originated in a stage play, _Hot Summer Night_, which
-Ted Willis wrote in 1958 and adapted for television the following year as part of ABC’s Armchair Theatre, which also provided an outlet for playwrights like Harold Pinter, Clive Exton and Alun Owen.
+_Flame in the Streets_ originated in a stage play, _Hot Summer Night_, which Ted Willis wrote in 1958 and adapted for television the following year as part of ABC’s Armchair Theatre, which also provided an outlet for playwrights like Harold Pinter, Clive Exton and Alun Owen.
 The plays were made with tiny budgets, used only two or three sets and were necessarily dependent on good scripts and acting.
 Willis’ play fitted the format very well.

 On a hot summer evening Jacko Palmer, a trade union official, returns to his humble home in Wapping, confronts a problem with his subordinates who are reluctant to endorse the promotion of a black man to a chargehand position, and then discovers that his only daughter, who has risen out of the working class to become a teacher, wants to marry a black man.
 Jacko is not very pleased but is loath to jettison his liberal principles.
 ‘I can’t support one man in the factory and bar another one from my own home,’ he says, and he is prepared to go along with his daughter’s decision.
 But for his wife Nell it is a more serious matter.
 Having fought against poverty and squalor all her life and endured an unsatisfactory marriage to a bullyingly inconsiderate husband for the sake of her daughter, she is not prepared to see her end up ‘in one room with a horde of black children.’
 Thus the race theme, though important, is subsumed under general family crisis.